Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 Key communication features like auto attendants, call queues, IVR, call recording, voicemail transcription, online faxing, SMS, MMS, and video conferencing make it a top choice for enterprise functionality.

-In addition to enterprise-grade call quality, reliability, and features, Nextiva also appeals to small business owners through solutions intentionally designed for that segment.
+In addition to enterprise-grade call quality, reliability, and key features, Nextiva also appeals to small business owners through solutions intentionally designed for that segment.
 These include budget-friendly pricing plans, streamlined feature sets, and self-service management portals.

 Some key things you’ll like about Nextiva: